Kurohyou/genme-SC/README.md

 ### Built With
 - JS
-- NODE
+- Node
-- Initializer
+- Inquirer
 - {{ Mustache }}
 <p align="right">(<a href="#top">back to top</a>)</p>
 <!-- GETTING STARTED -->

 ## Getting Started
-TODO
+Install the module using npm
 ### Prerequisites
-Node
+Node,Inquirer,NPM
 <p align="right">(<a href="#top">back to top</a>)</p>
 <!-- USAGE EXAMPLES -->